How Long Does Sperm Live Inside And Outside The Body?

 Once sperms enter a woman's body, many dry out, dying within minutes.
 Most last for 2 days max.
 Some sperms, however, live for 3–5 days if the environment is alkaline and moist, as during ovulation, and up to 7 days in the fallopian tube.
 But if they dry out or interact with soaps or hot water, they can die within seconds.
 Outside the body, sperms live for just a few minutes to a couple hours.

 Getting pregnant can be tricky.
-Sometimes, you might need to track your ovulation to get things right.
-But it doesn’t just depend on one partner.
+Sometimes, you might need to track your ovulation for months to get things right.
+But it doesn’t just depend on the woman.
 How long the sperm lives inside the female body can be a major game changer, even if parenthood isn’t on your agenda.
 For example, what happens if a man ejaculates near a woman’s anus and semen seeps into the vagina?
 What about semen on clothing or in the bath?
 Is there a risk of pregnancy in such cases?
 The key to figuring it out comes down to knowing the answer to the question: how long can sperm live?

 Sperm Lives About 1–2 Days Inside The Female Body